ecorey/zkEVM-Bootcamp/week1/hw3.md

 **Zustlings for zkEVM**
-We have some Rust exercises for you to work through These are in the bootcamp repo
+We have some Rust exercises for you to work through These are in the bootcamp [repo](https://github.com/ExtropyIO/zkEVMBootcamp):

 You can either clone this locally or set up a codespace WIndows users
 It may help to use WSL, or if you still have problems we suggest using a